 Logan’s Loaves and Fishes food outlet, inspired by one of the best-known stories in the Christian tradition, is certainly living up to its name in 2020.
 Pandemic restrictions meant a tough few months for the organisation but almost miraculously—there is still plenty to go around.
 The outlet, on Monte Street in Slacks Creek, feeds about 1,600 adults and 1,700 children each week.
 CEO Pastor Jock Bamford says it is open to everyone.

-“If there’s more of you people out there doing it tough because of COVID-19, this is the place to come,” Pastor Jock says.
+“If there’s more of you people out there doing it tough because of COVID-19, this is the place to come,” Pastor Jock (CEO Loaves and Fishes Dec 1996 ~ Dec 2021) says.
 “You will be able to purchase food that is a real cheap price and you will be able to get a hot meal.
 “Come on down because we are here to help.”
-While Loaves and Fishes is one of several Logan-based organisations offering low-priced food for those in need, it is unique in its three pronged approach to feeding locals.
+While Loaves and Fishes is one of several Logan-based organisations offering low-priced food for those in need, it is unique in its three-pronged approach to feeding locals.
 The main arm of the outlet is its Cost Recovery Centre, in which cheap groceries are basically ‘a dime a dozen’.

-A $10 spend at the store allows customers to receive a trolley of fruit and vegetables from the Loaves and Fishes warehouse, which also arranges and supplies $55 hampers that typically, feed a family of four for a week.
+A $10 spend at the store allows customers to receive a trolley of fruit and vegetables from the Loaves and Fishes warehouse, which also arranges and supplies ($40 at Logan and $45 Caboolture) hampers that, typically, feed a family of four for a week.
 On Mondays, Wednesdays and Fridays, the organisation also serves hot lunches; asking for a gold coin donation only in return.
 Pastor Jock says while the COVID-19 pandemic has placed extra pressure on the outlet’s operations, it has continued steadily thanks to the efforts of its dedicated volunteers.

 Loaves and Fishes CEO Pastor Jock Bamford